past participle of beat

 - A few boys were running breakneck for the street like beaten dogs.

-- 2.1(Of food) whipped to a uniform consistency: beaten eggsMore example sentences
+- 3(Of food) stirred vigorously to a uniform consistency: beaten eggMore example sentences

 - Sometimes the mother also sends down a bundle of savoury channa and beaten rice.